-- He also commanded the Apollo 12 Moon mission in November 1969, becoming the third American to walk on the Moon, and along with Alan Bean and Richard Gordon, proved that pinpoint landings could be made there.
+- Most famously, he was commander of the Apollo 12 Moon mission in November 1969, becoming the third American to walk on the Moon, and along with Alan Bean and Richard Gordon, proved that pinpoint landings could be made there.
 Conrad and Bean also conducted the first significant science operations during their 31 hours on the lunar surface at the Ocean of Storms.

 First commander of the first space station

 Pete Conrad’s final space flight occurred in 1973, and it might have been even more interesting than his Apollo 12 Moon mission.

 “(Pete Conrad) was the Commander of the first crew to live and work on America’s first space station, Skylab.
 Conrad, along with Paul Weitz and Joseph Kerwin, were launched on a modified Saturn rocket on May 25, 1973.
 Eleven days earlier, the station had been launched and had lost a solar panel during its climb to orbit.